mlv/apppy/README.md

 ```
 will let you catch 429 (rate limit) errors.

 Apppy.py is machine generated.
-It uses [Duerig's endpoints.json library](https://github.com/duerig/appnet.js/blob/master/hbs/endpoints.json) to generate all the endpoints.
+It uses [@Duerig's endpoints.json library](https://github.com/duerig/appnet.js/blob/master/hbs/endpoints.json) to generate all the endpoints.
 The code that generates the endpoints is not part
 of this distribution, so while I will work hard to fix any problems, I won't accept pull requests against
 apppy.py (but I will use them to correct the source files that generate apppy.py).
 This file is also machine
 generated.